Skip to content

 What each option does:

-• sessionChannel: true — mounts the channel-3 WebSocket at /ws.
-MCP Apps requires it; the iframe has nowhere to connect to without one.
+• renderChannel: true — mounts the live-channel WebSocket at /ws.
+MCP Apps requires it; the iframe has nowhere to connect without one.

-• mcpApps.wsUrl — the publicly-visible WebSocket URL written onto every bootstrap.
-Don’t pass ws://localhost:… if your server is internet-accessible — clients must be able to reach it.
+• mcpApps.wsUrl — the publicly-reachable WebSocket URL written onto every bootstrap.
+Don’t ship ws://localhost:… to internet-accessible servers — clients must be able to reach it.

 • runtime: true (default when mcpApps is on) — mounts the iframe-runtime bundle at /_ggui/iframe-runtime.js.
 Pass runtime: { url: "https://your-cdn/…" } to point at an externally-hosted bundle.

-• bootstrapSecret — HMAC secret.
-If you don’t pass one, the server mints a random secret at boot — fine for single-process dev, wrong for multi-pod (each pod would reject the others’ tokens).
+• wsTokenSecret — HMAC secret.
+If omitted, the server mints a random secret at boot — fine for single-process dev, wrong for multi-pod (pods would reject each other’s tokens).

-mcpApps requires sessionChannel: true — the factory throws at construction if you enable one without the other.
+mcpApps requires renderChannel: true; the factory throws at construction if you enable one without the other.

 HostOAuthMCP AppsNotes